paynl/sdk-alliance/README.md

 Coming soon..

 ### Setting up
-To communicate with the API of Pay.nl, you'll need to authenticate.
+To communicate with the API of PAY., you'll need to authenticate.
-Pay.nl uses a token to authenticate you.
-You can find your token in the pay.nl admin.
+PAY. uses a token to authenticate you.
+You can find your token in the PAY. admin.
 On the bottom of the [API Tokens](https://admin.pay.nl/company/tokens) page.

 ##### Step 1 the autoloader
 Composer generates an autoloader for your application.